hoodenkiy/search-bar/README.md

 ##### To Do

+-   Add clear button to search bar.
--   EMake aout complete component reusable (abstract data, props).
+-   Make auto complete component reusable (abstract data, props).
 -   Error message and Autocomplete as separate components.
 -   Error handling for the data call.
--   More keyboard handling.
+-   More keyboard handling (blur).
+-   Track down slack styling & example.
 -   Write tests.